doyousketch2/SatRGB/README.md

 that doesn't, then *enable VT100 emulation*
 or try ANSICON  http://adoxa.altervista.org/ansicon

-Apps that do well for extractiong / viewing:
+Apps that do well for extracting / viewing:
 >GIMP - images
 >VLC - video
 >Audacity - audio